mogrene/mogrene.com/README.md

 ## Usage

-From the root directory of the project and execute:
+From the root directory, execute:

 ```
 http-server